odow/SDDP.jl/docs/src/index.md

 [`SDDP.jl`](https://github.com/odow/SDDP.jl) is a package for solving large multistage convex stochastic programming problems using *stochastic dual dynamic programming*.
-In this manual, we're going to assume a reasonable amount of background knowledge about stochastic optimization, the SDDP algorithm, Julia, and JuMP.
+In this manual, we assume a reasonable amount of background knowledge about stochastic optimization, the SDDP algorithm, Julia, and JuMP.

 !!! tip
     If you haven't used JuMP before, we recommend that you read the